Sensefarm/protocols/README.md

-# Description of files
+# Protocol files

 * **Sensefarm-LPP.md** - LoraWAN payload protocol description.
 Also contains pre-defined downlink messages to set report intervals in the devices.
 * **Sensefarm-LPP-decoder.js** - A node.js program for printing the decoded message in as text.
 * **decode-examples.md** - Some example payloads you might receive from our sensors.
 For testing your own decoder implementation.
+If you need help with these protocols, please contact Sensefarm for a support contract.

+# Server configurations for sensors
 * **LoRaWAN server configuration towards hub.sensefarm.com.pdf** - Setup guides for some common LoraWAN servers.
 * **Battery tests on CUBE02.pdf** - How many transmission will a single cell battery drive the sensor?

-If you need help with these protocols, please contact Sensefarm for a support contract.

 # Youtube videos